vatesfr/xen-orchestra/packages/xo-server/docs/rolling-pool-update-reboot.md

 | Timeout on `Waiting for host to be up`                                                | Host takes too long to boot. `xapiOptions.restartHostTimeout` (default 20 minutes).                                                                                         |
 | Pool stays `disconnected` after the master rebooted, `EHOSTUNREACH`                   | Stale connection error, the retry did not kick in yet. `POST /rest/v0/servers/<id>/actions/connect` reconnects immediately.                                                 |

 Note on granularity: `Evacuate` is a single `host.evacuate` XAPI call, there is no per-VM detail in the tree for that phase.
-Per-VM subtasks only exist in `Migrate VMs back`.
+When `shutdownPinnedVms` is enabled and pinned VMs are present, per-VM subtasks also appear under `Shut down pinned VMs` and `Restart pinned VMs`.

 ## Task logs